bjornvester/wsdl2java-gradle-plugin/README.md

 However, depending on your runtime platform, you may want to exclude them and instead either put them in the "compileOnly" configuration, or use whatever libraries that are provided by the platform.

 There is a full example available in the integration-test directory.

+If you need to compile additional XMl schemas (xsd files) not directly referenced by the wsdl files, you can use the [com.github.bjornvester.xjc](https://plugins.gradle.org/plugin/com.github.bjornvester.xjc) plugin in addition.